 Summer Health Activity: A Veggie Buffet

-Here's a fun way to make eating vegetables appealing-buffet style!
+Here's a fun way to make eating vegetables appealing!

 - Grades: PreK–K

 Children use motor, listening, and sorting skills while learning that some vegetables can be categorized as roots, stems, or leaves.